 Last updated: January 1

-More than half of American adults don’t have a will, says a survey by legal website RocketLawyer.com.
-Are you among them?
-Although creating a will can raise sensitive end-of-life questions, it can also help you and your family protect what matters most.
-Consider these four important reasons for making a will.
+For many people, the topic of creating a will is a sensitive one.
+But, it can help you and your family protect what matters most after you have passed away.
+Consider these four important reasons for making a will:

-FindLaw says the executor can be any trusted person, such as a close friend or family member.
-Don’t forget to check that your appointed executor is willing and able to serve in that capacity.
-Depending on the size and complexity of your estate, you may also want to appoint a lawyer or financial professional who can manage complex finances or inheritance issues.
+FindLaw says the executor of a will can be any trusted person, such as a close friend or family member.
+But, don't forget to check that your appointed executor is willing and able to serve in that capacity.
+They are typically responsible for ensuring all your affairs are in order and executed to your wishes, are are responsible for paying off bills and closing any accounts, according to FindLaw.
+Depending on the size and complexity of your estate, you may want to appoint a lawyer or financial professional who can help manage complex finances or inheritance issues.

-It’s also important to know that children under the age of 18 cannot manage inherited property on their own, according to HG.org.
-A will can be used to create a trust for your minor children and appoint a trustee who will care for their inheritance until they reach adulthood.
+Keep in mind that children under the age of 18 cannot manage inherited property on their own, says HG.org.
+A will can also be used to create a trust for your minor children and appoint a trustee who will care for their inheritance until they reach adulthood.

-Creating a will has numerous benefits for you and your family — and it doesn’t have to be difficult.
-Though many people trust attorneys to help them create a will, you can also do it yourself, using the assistance of online or software solutions to help you craft a legally sound document.
-Whichever method you choose, creating a will may offer the peace of mind that your loved ones will be cared for as you intended.
+Creating a will has numerous benefits for you and your family, and it doesn't have to be difficult.
+Though using an attorney is helpful when creating a will, you may also be able to do it yourself by using online software solutions to help you craft a legally sound document.
+Whichever method you choose, creating a will may offer peace of mind that your loved ones will be cared for as you intended.